 Great Barrier Reef Liveaboards ...Because one day is never enough!

-Nothing compares to spending time on Australia’s Great Barrier Reef liveaboards
+Nothing compares to spending time on Australia’s Great Barrier Reef Liveaboards.

 Let us help you find your ideal Great Barrier Reef liveaboard adventure!

 Major departure points for overnight boats visiting the Great Barrier Reef are Cairns, Port Douglas, Townsville and The Whitsundays (a.k.a Arlie Beach).
-Each has its own points of difference and attractions in their own right.
+Each has its points of difference and attractions in its own right.
 Some boast the best island scenery, some the best shipwrecks and some the best coral and fish life.

-Quite simply, for spectacular marine life below the water, with hundreds of tropical fish and an abundance of multi-coloured coral – Cairns in Far North Queensland is the place to begin.
-If scenic beauty above the water is what you’re looking for – the Whitsunday Islands, in Southern Queensland, offers picturesque island landscapes and white sandy beaches.
+For spectacular marine life below the water, hundreds of fish and colourful coral – Cairns in Far North Queensland is the place to be.
+While for scenic beauty above the water – the Whitsunday Islands in Southern Queensland offers picturesque island landscapes and will be your destination.

 Cairns is the nearest city for visiting the Great Barrier Reef